SevenShepherd/SevenShepherd.github.io/about.markdown

 The NET Bible, Full Notes Edition lends an extraordinarily unique perspective, namely, the minds of the translators.
 This transcends study bibles on details concerning language and translation decisions. **With the translators' notes**, this is the most accurate version of the Bible on earth bar none.

-> “**The extensive and reliable notes in the NET Bible were a wonderful help to our translation team as we worked to prepare the English Standard Version.**” &mdash; Dr. Wayne Grudem, Harvard, Westminister, & Cambridge educated Research Professor and member of the Translation Oversight Committee of the ESV
+> “**The extensive and reliable notes in the NET Bible were a wonderful help to our translation team as we worked to prepare the English Standard Version.**” &mdash; Wayne Grudem, Harvard, Westminister, & Cambridge educated Research Professor and member of the Translation Oversight Committee of the ESV

 <a href="https://amzn.to/3WLAgbr" style="font-style:Italic;font-size:19px;">The NET Bible, Full Notes Edition</a> is a completely new, Non-sectarian and "inter-denominational," translation of the Bible with 60,932 translators’ notes, completed by more than <a href="https://netbible.com/preface/">25+ of the world’s foremost biblical scholars</a> from Universities of Cambridge, Oxford, Sheffield, Columbia, Dallas, etc. This is the largest set of translators’ notes ever created.
 Textual Basis: Masoretic Text BHS [B19<sup>A</sup>(L)], DSS; NA28, UBS4.
 Many distinguished scholars including: